ChloeMJM/SelectionSortAlgorithm/README.md

 # Selection Sort Algorithm
+Selection Sort takes the smallest element from an unsorted list and places it at the beginning during each iteration.

-This isn't exciting but I wrote it myself for a class.
+This isn't exciting but I wrote it for a class.